 Listen to the story:

-Light pollution puts a deep dent in our romantic notions of gazing skyward, but it also affects professional astronomy.
-Sensitive telescope mirrors amplify available light, whether from 30 million light-years – or 30 miles – distant.
-The lights of a football field or shopping center can significantly diminish observation capacity at remote mountaintop telescopes.
+Light pollution dents our romantic notions of gazing skyward.
+And it affects astronomical observations.
+Sensitive telescope mirrors amplify available light from 30 million light-years – 30 miles – away.
+The glow of a football field or shopping center can significantly diminish observation capacity at remote mountaintop telescopes.

-The International Dark-Sky Association wants to make sure we don’t forget what it’s like to see the night sky.
+The International Dark-Sky Association wants to ensure we don’t forget what it’s like to see the night sky.

 The Tucson-based organization works with lighting manufacturers and municipalities to promote what’s known as ‘smart’ lighting.
 Low-pressure sodium lights, for example, can be aimed at a targeted ground area with less wasted light directed upward.

-Astronomers worry that there are deep consequences for American science.
-Few new telescope projects are being proposed for the U.S., because our skies are now too bright.
+Astronomers worry that there are profound consequences for American science.
+Few new telescope projects are being proposed for the U.S. because our skies are now too bright.
 The biggest, most ambitious new observatories are planned for remote places like Chile’s Atacama Desert.

 The loss of the visible night sky affects more than just science.

-Entire generations of city kids have never seen truly seen what’s up there.
+Entire generations of city kids have never seen the detail of the night sky.

 Late in Ian Chaney’s film The City Dark, he follows a group of New York City-based boy scouts visiting the wilderness.
-They look up and, for the first time in their lives, see the Milky Way.
+For the first time in their lives, they look up and see the Milky Way.

-Such reactions have been happening in humans for thousands of years.
-Our history is guided by the heavens.
-It has fueled our science, our romance, our poetry.
-It still leaves us in wonderment and awe, even if it’s starting to fade under the wash of industrial lamplight.
+It’s happened to humans for thousands of years.
+The heavens guide our history.
+It fuels our science, our romance, our poetry.
+It leaves us in wonderment and awe, even if it’s starting to fade under the wash of industrial lamplight.